Cavalry-Collective/code-review-frontend-3/README.md

 -   [x] Remove a To-Do from the list
 -   [x] When page is refreshed, list will not be reset
 -   [ ] Fetch and save data to Node.js server using GraphQL
+      - As said earlier, using a custom hook that simulates interacting with a backend.
+It uses local storage, `setTimeOut` for delay (350ms), and `20%` chance the request will fail with `Math.random()`.
+For more information, checkout the source code for the custom [`mockFetchToDoList`](./src/hooks/index.js) hook.
+A [quick and dirty backend can be found here](https://github.com/mithi/quick-and-dirty), but it's not at all connected to this app.

 ## Specifications